makerdao/developer.makerdao.com/dai/1/api/pool.md

 ![Join-Exit](https://user-images.githubusercontent.com/5028/30517891-928dd4d8-9bc1-11e7-9398-639233d851ae.png)

 If `PETH` has to be issued to cover forced liquidations the value of the claim can also fall during times of volatility.
-Over time a well managed system is expected to accumulate surplus which will be earned by `PETH` holders.